 - 1.1.
-South East Coast Ambulance Service NHS Foundation Trust (the Trust) has recognised that for many patients default conveyance to an Emergency Department (ED) is not an appropriate model for a modern ambulance trust. - 1.2.
+South East Coast Ambulance Service NHS Foundation Trust (the Trust) has recognised that patient choice, safety, and outcomes are paramount.
+The Trust continues to strive to ensure that patients are cared for in the right place at the right time.
+This ranges from transport to a specialist centre to discharging the patient on scene for self-care. - 1.2.
 Nationally, ambulance services have seen activity shift to seeing more patients with urgent, unscheduled undifferentiated care needs, and this has led the Trust to develop systems to manage this more effectively. - 1.3.
 The Trust still manages large numbers of patients with life-threatening and life-changing conditions and strives to support modern healthcare networks and take these patients to centres of excellence often regionally. - 1.4.
 The main principles underpinning the document are: - 1.4.1.
 To define what the Trust means by referral, discharge, and conveyance. - 1.4.2.
 To define the systems and processes that inform our clinicians to make the correct decision to refer, discharge or convey. - 1.4.3.
 To define the systems that safeguard patients when they are not conveyed or are conveyed to non-ED destinations (including where conveyance is planned/delayed).